Environmental science

 • Example: The ozone layer has been depleted by human activities such as the use of CFCs.

-See also Academic Vocabulary
+See also Quantity Vocabulary

 12. Greenhouse Effect: The warming of the Earth’s atmosphere caused by the buildup of greenhouse gases, such as carbon dioxide and methane.